jerryben/jerryben.github.io/README.md

 Open the URL it prints (`http://localhost:8080`).
 Editing any file under `src/` reloads the browser automatically.

-To produce the static output without a dev server:
+To produce the static output without a dev server run:

 ```bash
 npm run build